 - A wise man he was

 RELEASE OF LIABILITY AND WAIVER

 Don’t substitute my judgment or advice for your own.
-I provide information on my experience and training, my decisions and advice is based on what I know, not what you know.
+I provide information on my experience and training, my decisions and advice is based on what I know & my training, not what you know.
 By accessing my videos or this page, you agree that whatever you do is your responsibility and not mine.
 I could put all kind of legal mumbo jumbo like you hold me harmless and release me and my past relatives and future relatives of any and all liability - but to put it in laymen terms - Don't do stupid things and blame me, if you are too stupid to take responsibility for your actions then you should not own a gun or be watching my videos or any other video for that matter.
 Guns can kill you but not by themselves, they require a human using them to kill, so be careful, don't be stupid and remember it's your gun, your actions and your responsibility.

 This is a serious subject and deals with life and death situations and actions - I talk rough, use hard language, show graphic photos and don't sugar coat things - if that offends you exercise your right to leave.

 An intellectual is Not the one who thinks he knows a lot -

 but the one who knows he thinks a lot!

 Here is a link to my vidoes on Youtube

 Think Like A Cop Youtube Channel

 This is a picture is of a bridge that divides the US and Mexico border.
 This is the Mexico side of the border, the picture is from 2012, a buddy of mine said he sees this crap all the time since he travels to the border and hauls horses.
 He said it is so bad in the area 60 miles on the US side of the border, the cops tell people don't stop on hwy or you will be robbed and car jacked.
 100s of Texas State Troopers are all over the area and they say they are in many shoot outs and they are out gunned.